nicholastmosher/easycom-core/README.md

 ### OnMetadataChangedListener

-An `OnMetadataChangedListener` will trigger whenever a metadata change such as renaming the connection or re-assigning an address.
+An `OnMetadataChangedListener` will trigger whenever a metadata change such as renaming the connection or re-assigning an address occurs.

 	myConnection.addOnMetadataChangedListener(new Connection.OnMetadataChangedListener() {
 		@Override